Tresjs/tres/docs/guide/abstractions/mouse-parallax.md

 ## Usage

-You only need import it and add it to your template as `<MouseParallax />`.
-Additionally, you can pass the following props.
+You only need to import it and add it to your template as `<MouseParallax />`.
+Additionally, you can pass the following props:

 `factor` is a number to increase the movement range of the camera. `ease` is a number that smoothes the movement.
 You can also disable the effect with the `disabled` prop.